-- The committee will provide a summary memo on whether there was a percentage value divergence in the previous monitoring season, in time for due consideration at the SG's annual meeting.14 If a percentage value divergence occurred in the previous monitoring season, the committee will make a recommendation to the GC as to whether the divergence was due to circumstances that were not under control of, or influenced by, the SG Plan.
+- action needed; re-prioritization of existing survey efforts recommended; additional data collection warranted on new factors; input needed for Cooperative Measures; additional coordination desired with BLM/USFS; other management recommendations to SG). - The committee will provide a summary memo on whether there was a percentage value divergence in the previous monitoring season, in time for due consideration at the SG's annual meeting.14 If a percentage value divergence occurred in the previous monitoring season, the committee will make a recommendation to the GC as to whether the divergence was due to circumstances that were not under control of, or influenced by, the SG Plan.
 The GC can determine by a 5/6 Interest Group vote that a divergence was due to circumstances that were not under control of, or influenced by, the SG Plan.
 A determination by the GC that any divergence in the previous monitoring season was due to such circumstances would serve to inform, but would not necessarily be dispositive of, any future determination by the GC that a previous monitoring season (in which a divergence occurred) should not count toward the three-out-of-five consecutive years ORV Indicator standard. - Subject to budgetary constraints, the committee will annually consider available user-day data for both commercial and private use.
 The committee will gain an understanding of floatboating use on each segment and changes in use between segments.
 This supplemental data may help the SG understand survey responses and is to be looked at in connection with how the federal agencies are managing each segment.
-This userday data may help the SG better understand whether there are changes in use of the segments and what may be outside the SG's control.
+This user-day data may help the SG better understand whether there are changes in use of the segments and what may be outside the SG's control.

 Frequency criteria are an integral part of this ORV Indicator.
-Accordingly, any first- or second-year divergence in any three-outof-five consecutive years would not be information used to require new standards, restrictions, or action by the SG.
+Accordingly, any first- or second-year divergence in any three-out-of-five consecutive years would not be information used to require new standards, restrictions, or action by the SG.
 First and second year divergences may be used by the SG to inform Cooperative Measures and monitoring plans.